 Depending on your children’s letter knowledge, you may want to only give them a few letters to match at a time.
 I like to start with 4 or 5 letters and add 1 or 2 more each time as they learn the alphabet and become more confident.

-These Earmuff Letter Matching Puzzles are a fun, hand-on letter recognition activity for your kids!
+These Earmuff Letter Matching Puzzles are a fun, hands-on letter recognition activity for your kids!
 They will gain letter knowledge as they practice identify and matching lowercase and capital letters.

 Pin It For Later: